hkumar00/FineTuningLLMs/README.md

 ---

-## 🛠️ Finetuning Flow
+🧩 Fine-Tuning Workflow Summary
+A typical fine-tuning script in this repo follows these steps:

-- Load model + tokenizer
+Load the base model and tokenizer
+Use AutoModelForCausalLM and AutoTokenizer from Hugging Face.

-- Configure LoRA using LoraConfig
+Configure LoRA with LoraConfig
+Define the low-rank adaptation parameters like r, alpha, and dropout.

-- Format your dataset (instruction, input, output)
+Format your dataset
-- Use SFTTrainer to fine-tune the model
+Convert each sample into a consistent Instruction, Input, and Response format (e.g., Alpaca-style).

+Fine-tune using SFTTrainer
+Pass in your model, dataset, tokenizer (optional), and training arguments.

+Save checkpoints or merge LoRA adapter
-- Save and optionally merge the LoRA adapter
+Save fine-tuned weights and optionally merge LoRA into the base model for standalone inference.